sjseth/AI-Case-Sorter-CS7.1/CommunityContributions/Sorter/Mullet/Optical Sorter Switch/Readme.md

 ![](./images/image.png)

 ### Requirements:
-The Sorter optics sensor mod requires the following item for the mod to work.
+The Sorter optics homing sensor mod requires the following items for the mod to work.

 1. New sorter tube support with the homing point repositioned on the support to allow for new position of switch.
 I have designed this to have a slide on lock ring locking the sorter tube in position.